 Cava and Champagne have replaced Prosecco, just because, and the recipe has been laden with the likes of Cointreau, star anise, and even basil.

-Where the Bellini was born
+Where the original Bellini was born

 1948 was the year that Giuseppe Cipriani combined the two famous ingredients, white peach puree and Prosecco, set to become the most famous cocktail at Harry’s Bar.